 Using a business debit card responsibly can greatly reduce the risk for business owners.
 Learning to operate the business accounts within only the amount of cash it earns keeps the business out of debt.
 Likewise, it forces business owners to consider purchases and expenses very carefully.

-With all that in mind, there are some businesses that simply won’t suit a debit card.
+With all that in mind, there are some businesses that may not want a debit card due to the lack of flexibility it provides.

 Businesses often spend more than a regular consumer.
 This allows them to take advantage of rewards programs attached to many cards.
 It also allows them to issue individual cards to employees, which can be the ideal way to track and monitor spending.